 The lapse resulted in some beneficiaries not being paid their grants.

-“The payment file for April 2020 payments was extracted before the 21 days lockdown was announced, meaning that all temporary disability grants which were due to lapse at the end of March 2020 had already lapsed and were not generated for payment in April,” said SASSA spokesperson Sandy Godlwana.
+“The payment file for Agusta 2023 payments was extracted before the 21 days was announced, meaning that all temporary disability grants which were due to lapse at the end of September 2023 had already lapsed and were not generated for payment in September ,” said SASSA spokesperson Sandy Godlwana.

 SASSA offices have been closed since the start of the 21-day lockdown.
 The closure has posed a challenge for beneficiaries whose grants expired in March, and were therefore unable to re-apply at SASSA offices.

 “In order to deal with this unintended consequence of the lockdown, SASSA is providing social relief of distress in the form of food parcels to beneficiaries whose disability grants expired in September 2023, as an interim measure to cushion the impact of the termination of the grant benefit.”

 Godlwana said the situation will be fully remedied for those grants expiring in April because ministerial directions issued on 30 September 2023 enable continued payment of temporary disability grants throughout the lockdown period.